 NDIA updates the list of Free & Low-Cost Internet Plans regularly, including plans with high speeds and low or no cost for those eligible for the Affordable Connectivity Program (ACP).

 This guidebook, developed by National Digital Inclusion Alliance with Public Knowledge and support from Mobile Beacon and Mobile Citizen, has two purposes: a practical guide for digital inclusion practitioners in need of affordable home broadband service, and describes affordable broadband plans for disadvantaged American households offered by commercial internet providers.

-This guidebook, developed by National Digital Inclusion Alliance with support from Media Democracy Fund and Cleveland Foundation, reflects on lessons learned from six established community-wide digital inclusion coalitions in an effort to aid local communities navigating the development and implementation process of forming a digital inclusion coalition.
+This guidebook, refreshed with new content in 2022 by National Digital Inclusion Alliance, reflects on lessons learned from 23 community-based digital inclusion coalitions in an effort to aid local communities navigating the development and implementation process of forming a digital inclusion coalition.